History of Tiverton Cemetery

 Initially the Cemetery was the exclusive resting place of the poor.
 The wealthy of Tiverton could still find their way into St. Peters, many having lavish family graves.
 It was not until December of 1855 that the first grave was purchased, when George Askew, a Tailor and Draper of Tiverton had a triple wide vault constructed for the princely sum of 3 Guineas.
 85 interments had by then taken place in unpurchased graves.

 The sale of private plots were very slow at first, only one each in 1856 and 1857, but by the 1860's graves were being purchased by some of Tiverton's wealthiest and most influential families.
 At this time some of the finest monuments in the cemetery started to appear.
 At least one of these is a listed monument.

-This extension lasted a little longer, and the move to the current 'new' cemetery did not take place until 1954.
+This 'new' extension lasted a little longer, and the move to the current 'new' cemetery did not take place until 1954.
 Many interments still take place in the Victorian Extension in old family graves, but mostly in the lower sections alongside the town leat which runs just outside the cemetery wall along the eastern edge.

 There are many interesting stories to be gleaned from the headstones in the cemetery.
 There are at least three of the original cemetery managers there, the founder of the Tiverton Gazette, Italian prisoners of war and many of the worthies of Tiverton from five generations.